Skip to main content

 Our permanent exhibition is divided into three levels.
 You’ll find the Coast and Marshland area, including the Cabinet of Natural Curiosities, on the first floor.

-Landesmuseen Oldenburg Logoo
+Externer Link zum Landesmuseen Oldenburg